Promoting Fundamental British Values

 At OMA we promote the importance of tolerance of those with different faiths and beliefs through such things as:

-Whole school celebrations often have an underlying multi-cultural theme
+- Whole academy celebrations often have an underlying multi-cultural theme

-The school supports and recognises the importance or Eid and the religious observance of the Muslim students
+- The academy supports and recognises the importance or Eid and the religious observance of the Muslim students